 Inspire participants to adopt home water conservation practices through the installation of water efficient technology and the comparison of their savings with other water users'.

-The Aqua STEM Program supports teachers in implementing APW-developed STEM Units infused with Systems Thinking through professional development, support for curriculum development, and in-classroom presentations.
+The Aqua STEM Program supports teachers in implementing APW-developed STEM Units infused with Systems Thinking through professional development, support for curriculum implementation through STEM coaching, and in-classroom presentations.